nagwww/aws-s3-book/README.md

 ---

 # S3 Replication

 ---

 S3 replication was a new feature introduced in 2016.
 One of the prerequisites of replication is versioning.

+# S3 VPC Endopints

+---

 # S3 and Security